 Now, we can see that with the help of this mobile application you can apply.
 And, if you’re running a preschool which has not been with a proper curriculum, so, you can update with us.
 Then, the parents seeking admission of their kids; they can also apply to this application.

-Or, if you are a trained teacher and want to get associated with us.
+Or, you are a trained teacher and want to work with us.
 Then, you can apply through this application.
-Even if you are a business development manager and want to get associated, you can apply with this application.
+You can apply with this application even if you are a business development manager and want to link with us.

 This is such application where after logging in you can have an entire look of our packages.
 These packages are available in different states of the country.
 Also, the company’s achievements you can see through this application.

 You can login to our website and you can look into the packages which are available in different locations.

 So, moving to the next technology based mobile application, it’s the solution for manager, maybe teacher as well as parents.
 In parent zone, so a parent whose kid is going to our school, can see all these things at home without going to the school.